dadviegas/Wootb_menu_plugin/readme.txt

-Web out of the box jquery menu Plugin
+Web out of the box jquery corner Plugin

 In this example json is used to add the menu items dynamically.